forwinder15/wlamm/content/posts/2019-04-13--the-causes-of-blue-smoke-from-a-diesel-and-what-to-look-for/index.md

 It is the tube from the turbo charger to the intercooler.
 Look for signs of oil.
 It will be wet or have some residue in the inside of the pipe.

-5. Check the crankcase breather for obtructions.
+3. Check the crankcase breather for obstructions.

 Look at the blow-by tube and breather filter element (if equipped).